sonnyparlin/pr-chain-proofOfStake/README.md

 * name_privateKey.pem
 * name_address.txt

-Move these files into the keys/ folder and the start the app as follows.
+Move these files into the keys/ folder and then start the app as follows.
 ```
 python Main.py localhost 10001 5100 keys/name_privateKey.pem
 ```